Mugisha-Samuella/MQTT-weather-app/README.md

 # MQTT Weather Data Storage & Visualization

-This application collects temperature and humidity data from an MQTT broker, stores it in an SQLite database, and visualizes the data in real-time with 5-minute averaging.
+This project is designed to collect temperature and humidity data from an MQTT broker, store it in an SQLite database, and provide real-time visualization with 5-minute averaging.

 ## Features

-- Real-time data collection from MQTT broker
+- Live data collection from an MQTT broker
-- Data storage in SQLite database
+- Storage of data in an SQLite database
 - Real-time visualization of temperature and humidity
-- 5-minute averaging of temperature and humidity data
+- Automatic 5-minute averaging of sensor data
-- Historical data viewing with customizable time ranges
+- Historical data access with customizable time ranges
-- Responsive design that works on desktop and mobile
+- Fully responsive design for both desktop and mobile devices

 ## Technical Architecture

 ### Backend
-- Node.js with Express
+- Built with Node.js and Express
-- MQTT client for data collection
+- Uses an MQTT client to gather data
-- SQLite for data storage
+- SQLite for database storage
-- Socket.io for real-time data updates to the frontend
+- Socket.io for real-time data updates

 ### Frontend
-- HTML/CSS/JavaScript
+- HTML, CSS, and JavaScript
-- Chart.js for data visualization
+- Chart.js for interactive data visualization
 - Socket.io client for real-time updates
-- Responsive design
+- Responsive UI for optimal user experience

 ## Installation